Bombylius major: Pupae

 White larvae gradually turn into a yellowish brown pupa, with distinct mouthparts, wings, antennae, and legs.

 Diet

-The species acts as a nectar robber; this foraging behavior allows the species to feed on floral nectar and is an essential part of adult fly diets.
-This is facilitated by the characterizable long proboscis of the fly, which is horizontally inserted into the flower.
-This occurs as the fly continues to buzz in the air, without touching either the anthers or stigma of the flower.
+The species sometimes acts as a nectar robber, sometimes as a pollinator; this foraging behavior allows the species to feed on floral nectar, which is an essential part of adult fly diets.
+This is facilitated by the characteristic long proboscis of the fly, which is horizontally inserted into the flower.
+This occurs as the fly continues to buzz in the air, sometimes without touching either the anthers or stigma of the flower.
+However, in some plant species such as Claytonia virginica, bee flies can be effective pollinators.
 The fly also consumes pollen as part of its diet, with considerable differences between the sexes.
 Males and females visit the same range of flowers as a food source.

 Along with one other species, Bombylius pygmaeus, B. major was observed to selectively (and almost exclusively) visit bluets at several North American sites despite the abundant presence of many other flowers.
 Of the other pollinators present, these flies were also the most frequent visitors to the flowers.